BONZZ'S GUIDE TO TRADE SKILLS

 FISHING

-Use: Tackle Box, Various Types of Fishing Poles, Various types of Bait
+Use: Tackle Box, Various Types of Fishing Poles, Various types of Bait, Fly Making Bench.

 Recipe Links: Fishing